AlarQ/Libra/README.md

 # Libra

 This is a booktracker, for tracking books you read.
-It's a desktop application crea
+It's a desktop application crea.

+## Project status

+In progress.Adding some functionalities, fixing bugs.

 ## Built With